PROTOCOL SUBMISSION AND REVIEW PROCEDURES FOR rDNA RESEARCH

 EXEMPT rDNA EXPERIMENTS

-The Protocol Application will be initially reviewed by the IBC Chairperson to determine if it falls under the 6 categories of exemption as described in the NIH Guidelines Section III-F:
+The Protocol Application will be initially reviewed by the IBC Chairperson to determine if it falls under the 8 categories of exemption as described in the NIH Guidelines Section III-F.

 Experiments determined as exempt by the IBC Chairperson will receive an acknowledgement letter from the IBC documenting the exemption and determination.
-No further action is required by the Principal Investigator unless there is a change in procedures or the use of rDNA that would affect the IBC’s initial determination as exempt (allowable exemptions are outlined in NIH Guidelines Section III-F).
+No further action is required by the Principal Investigator unless there is a change in procedures or the use of rDNA that would affect the IBC’s initial determination as exempt.

 NON-EXEMPT rDNA EXPERIMENTS